kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 ### Rollout, Upgrade and Rollback Planning

-#### How does the project intend to provide and maintain compatibility with infrastructure and orchestration management tools like Kubernetes and with what frequency?
+#### How does the project intend to provide and maintain compatibility with infrastructure and orchestration management tools like Kubernetes and with what frequency

 Kubeflow projects publish its supported Kubernetes version for every release.
 The supported versions are evaluated and upgraded on every release.
 We support [Kubernetes 1.31+ and test on 1.32+](https://github.com/kubeflow/manifests/blob/master/tests/install_KinD_create_KinD_cluster_install_kustomize.sh)

-#### How the project handles rollback procedures.
+#### How the project handles rollback procedures

 Some projects support leader election and HA to make sure that long-running workloads are complete.
 Users can scale up or down replicas of controllers during rollback.

 #### How can a rollout or rollback fail?
-Describe any impact to already running workloads.
+Describe any impact to already running workloads

 Newer revision will not be active for many reasons including insufficient cluster resources for the newer spec, invalid configuration spec.
 Traffic will not be switched to the new unless the newer revision is ready to accept traffic.
 Hence, the already running workloads will not be affected in any case if rollout fails.

-#### Describe any specific metrics that should inform a rollback.
+#### Describe any specific metrics that should inform a rollback

 Kubeflow projects CRDs expose status that inform about activity of AI workloads.
 Additionally, controllers are exposed various Prometheus metrics to indicate workload status.

-#### Explain how upgrades and rollbacks were tested and how the upgrade->downgrade->upgrade path was tested.
+#### Explain how upgrades and rollbacks were tested and how the upgrade->downgrade->upgrade path was tested

 Currently, it’s being manually tested by users, but automated tests are work in progress.

-#### Explain how the project informs users of deprecations and removals of features and APIs.
+#### Explain how the project informs users of deprecations and removals of features and APIs

 All API changes are backward compatible and changes are announced in the release notes and changelogs.
 If some APIs are deprecated, newer versions of APIs are introduced with user awareness.